Chase Rettig: Green Bay Packers

-After going undrafted in the 2014 NFL Draft, Rettig signed with the Green Bay Packers on May 12, 2014.
+After going undrafted in the 2014 NFL draft, Rettig signed with the Green Bay Packers on May 12, 2014.
+He appeared in the Packers preseason opener, completing one of three pass attempts for 10 yards, and was sacked twice in the 20–16 loss to the Tennessee Titans.
 He was released on August 24, 2014.

 San Diego Chargers

-Chase Rettig signed with the San Diego Chargers on May 20, 2015, and was released by them in August, 2015.
+Rettig signed with the San Diego Chargers on May 20, 2015, and was released by them in August, 2015.

+Personal life

+His younger brother Hayden played quarterback at Rutgers University.